InstanceOfAnObject/InstanceOfAnObject.github.io/_posts/2015-10-22-from-multi-page-to-single-page.markdown

 ### Phase 4: The login page
 In all this, I never mentioned the login page and it was on purpose.
 You can leave this one to the end because doing a full page refresh every time you login/logout will be useful to clean up some nasty global and badly written javascript you might have.
-Moving the login page into the single-page paradigm means that you don't do a form post to login, you do it by ajax request and you need to populate your previously done state service (Step 2).
+Moving the login page into the single-page paradigm means that you don't do a form post to login, you do it by ajax request and you need to populate your previously prepared state service (Phase 2).
 You also have to clean this info once you logout or you get a 401 from the server and redirect to the login view.